 WHAT IS THE FUTURE OF INDUCTION VAPORIZERS?

-As of now we only have the SWITCH to go by regarding “how an induction vaporizer works,” so let us assume that the induction cups and extra device aspect (for DynaVap products) are going to be the preferred method of housing dry herb and concentrates.
-These cups are designed to create a perfectly even surface temperature that eliminates the dreaded “hot spots” some atomizers can succumb to and provides consistent flavor for the entirety of your session, and the DynaVape induction heaters are so efficient you will get a tasty draw each time.
+As of now we only have the SWITCH and DynaVap induction heaters to go by regarding “how an induction vaporizer works,” so let us assume that the induction cups and extra device aspect (for DynaVap products) are going to be the preferred method of housing dry herb and concentrates.
+The cups are designed to create a perfectly even surface temperature that eliminates the dreaded “hot spots” some atomizers can succumb to and provides consistent flavor for the entirety of your session, and the DynaVape induction heaters are so efficient you will get a tasty draw each time.
 In regards to the SWITCH, the electronics are entirely separate from the vaporization area, which makes this unit leak-proof.
 There are also no electrical connections to the heating element that can wear down over time.

 The SWITCH's battery makes up almost half of its total weight.

 The biggest hurdle for a company making an induction vape seems to be battery power.
-Some handheld models have popped up for “pre-order,” but aren’t actually available yet (and cost almost $400).
 On-the-go induction vaping kind of gives me a headache when thinking about how it would be constructed given how large the SWITCH’s battery is.
 Cost is another big issue.
-The Dr. Dabber SWITCH comes in at $400, which given the grand scheme of things in the desktop vaporizer world, is a little high but still cheaper than a Volcano.
+The Dr. Dabber SWITCH is on the higher-end, which given the grand scheme of things in the desktop vaporizer world, it's still cheaper than a Volcano.
 While cost seems to not be a deterrent for desktop vapes, making an affordable portable vape that utilizes induction heating is going to be a big challenge.

-Portable vape users are used to spending less than their desktop-using friends, but the only handheld induction vape currently available for pre-order is the same price as the SWITCH.
+Portable vaporizer users are used to spending less than their desktop-using friends, but the only handheld induction vape currently available for pre-order is the same price as the SWITCH.
 Moreover, the size of this portable is comically large for a “portable vape."
 From what I gather, it's about the size of a fitted hat’s bill, which is large enough to draw attention to the user if they were trying to use it in public.
 Desktop vaporizers seem primed to take advantage of this technology since size isn’t that big of an issue for those users.
-With only one desktop model out, every other iteration of an induction vape will be measured against the Dr. Dabber SWITCH.
+With only one "true desktop" model out, every other iteration of an induction vape will be measured against the Dr. Dabber SWITCH.
 The DynaVap induction heater situation is so unique there really is no comparison to it, some users make their own induction heaters but we can't suggest that as it does seem a little dangerous without a fair amount of knowledge about the process.

 Safety-wise, the SWITCH is a top-tier vape.
 The induction coil seems a little “in your face”, especially when you realize it can get up to 800°F for its “cleaning mode."
 But the coil itself cannot fire unless an induction cup is inside of it.
 Induction heating itself is very safe.
 Induction stoves can have their burners put on high, and if no metal pot or pan is on the burner, you can actually plant your hand right on the burner with no risk of injury.